History and Traditions

 We are sometimes confused with the University of Washington located in Washington state and George Washington University located in Washington, D.C., given our similar names.

-Why is the university named Washington University?
+Why is the university named Washington University in St. Louis?

 WashU is named for George Washington, the first president of the United States, because: